cpu0x00/circuit-ducky/README.md

 - obviously if you have a better ideas for the script ideas make it happen and hit me up with it !

+## finding supported devices

+- every module and their supported library can be found in circuitpython's <a href="https://docs.circuitpython.org/en/latest/shared-bindings/support_matrix.html">Module Support Matrix</a> any module compatible with the `usb_hid` library can be used

 ## the easy way to change a payload on the pico: